-The OUGH section is missing 3 words in the printed version: brought, sought, tough.
+In the Phonograms with Limited Usage section, OUGH was missing 3 words in the first printed version: brought, sought, tough.
 OUGH section

-The following changes are not product errors, but updates and clarifications that we have added to key concepts we teach as we continue to analyze words and spellings and learn more about our language.
-They are provided here for reference for those using earlier editions of our materials.
+The following changes are not product errors, but updates and clarifications that we have added to key concepts over time as we continue to analyze words and spellings and learn more about our language.
+The changes are listed here for reference for those using earlier editions of our materials.

 I: We now teach four sounds of this phonogram: /ĭ-ī-ē-y/ as in it, ivy, stadium, onion.

 Why the change?
 I says /ē/ in many words, such as patina, radio, and magazine.
 It is especially common in loan words from many languages, such as pizza, burrito and ski.

 OU: We now teach a fifth sound of this phonogram, /ü/ as in could.
 The five sounds are /ow-ō-ö-ŭ-ü/, as in the sample words house, soul, group, country, could.

 Why the change?
 While the /ü/ is has not traditionally included as a sound of this phonogram in Orton-Gillingham programs and is only heard in three commonly known words, would, should, and could, these words are very common in English.
 We concluded that given the frequency of their use, /ü/ should be taught as a regular sound of the phonogram, making it easier for students to decode and spell these words.